jurgengjoncari/VikingCodeSchool/Elevator.md

 ## Clarify
 Design a proper working elevator.
-The goal of an elevator is to transport people from one TheDestinationFloor to another.
-Practically, three steps:
+The goal of an elevator is to transport people from one floor to another.
+The elevator should stop if somebody on its way calls it and it has the same direction.
+Otherwise, after you finish, repeat the same process.
+The "Trip" has a
+- current position;
+- destination, which can be defined:
+    - inside:
+        - pressing a number
+        - pressing stop
+    - outside
+        - pressing an arrow.
+- direction, which could be:
+    - static,
+    - going up, or
+    - going down.

+First the elevator is in the current floor and is always waiting to be called.
+Then it is
+1. called
+2. given a destination
+3. goes to the destination
+4. before the last floor it slows down
+5. stops.
+1. the door opens and remains open for a certain time.
+1.
 ## High-level
 - It accepts user input
 - It has sensors